arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ## Conclusion

 You have learned about classification as a machine learning concept which categorizes a set of data into classes.
 You have also learned how supervised learning works and what quantization of a model means.
-Furthermore you have learned to train a custom TFLite machine learning model and deploy it to your board.
+Furthermore, you have learned to train a custom TFLite machine learning model and deploy it to your board.

 ## Troubleshooting

-If you’re encountering difficulties while deploying your machine learning model, make sure that you chose `MobileNetV2 96x96 0.1` as model type, otherwise the model will likely be too big.
+If you’re encountering difficulties while deploying your machine learning model, make sure that you choose `MobileNetV2 96x96 0.1` as model type, otherwise the model will likely be too big.